quasarframework/quasar-framework.org/source/guide/progressive-web-apps.md

 > **Important!**
 > Do not use Quasar wrappers (Cordova/Electron) on top of this template.

-Please note that this is a PWA starter kit, and not a wrapper.
-This means that you will have to use this boilerplate from the beginning and cannot use src code of a quasar app you already built in the past.
-In case you want to use previously written Quasar-app code, you will have to manually migrate your source code and you will not be able to wrap your app with Cordova or Electron anymore.
+Please note that this is a Quasar starter kit and not a wrapper, it creates a new Quasar-app folder for you.
+In case you want to use your previously written Quasar-app code, you will have to manually migrate your code from the `src` folder.
+Also note, after doing so you will not be able to wrap your app with Cordova or Electron anymore.

 ## What's Included